Ahny678/INK-AND-KEYS/docs/kiro_build_logs.md

 **Impact:**
 Kiro delivered a production-ready authentication system in 5 minutes — something that I haven't even learnt and would probably take weeks to master.

+Here’s how you could document that for your **Code with Kiro** hackathon entry in the same style as your boilerplate:

+---

+## 2025-08-15 — Fixing Heading & List Formatting in TipTap

+**Prompt:**
+"I have inspected the HTML elements.
+When I choose List 1, List, or H1, H2, H3, they actually change in the DOM.
+However, it is not reflecting in my text editor.
+Bold and italic work, so there must be a difference in the code for bold/italic that is not there for headings and list items.
+Figure out the problem immediately."

+**Why:**
+I needed my rich text editor to visually reflect heading and list changes in real-time.
+Without it, the editor felt broken even though the DOM was updating.

+**Kiro Output Summary:**

+* Diagnosed the issue as a **CSS conflict** between Tailwind’s `prose` classes and TipTap’s editor output.
+* Noted that bold/italic worked because `<strong>` and `<em>` have default browser styles, while headings/lists rely on CSS.
+* Removed conflicting `prose` styles from the editor.
+* Added explicit styles for `<h1>`, `<h2>`, `<h3>`, `<ul>`, `<ol>`, `<li>` inside a `.tiptap-editor` wrapper in `index.css`, using `!important` to override Tailwind.
+* Verified fix by building the frontend successfully (`vite build`).

+**Impact:**
+Headings and lists now display correctly inside the editor, matching their intended formatting.
+The fix made the text editor visually reliable, improved the editing experience, and prevented future CSS conflicts from Tailwind.